greguly/WooCommerce-Remove-All-Products/wc-remove-all-products-omniwp/readme.txt

 * This plugin is released under a GPL license

+= How can I remove more than 150 products per round? =

+* Find and edit code  where " 'numberposts' => 150 ".
+* Use the WordPress.org forums for community support - I cannot offer support directly for free.
+If you want help with a customisation, hire a developer!

 == Changelog ==

+=  1.0.6 2018-05-12 =
+* Bug fix: Failed due to fatal error: Call to a member function get_formatted_name() on boolean.
+Thanks Joel @https://wordpress.org/support/topic/failed-due-to-fatal-error/
+* Dev: Bumped WC compatibility headers

 =  1.0.5 2017-09-21 =
 * Dev: Added WC compatibility headers